 The Group assesses the carrying amounts of properties under development, completed properties held for sale and prepayments for acquisition of land of use rights according to their net realisable values based on the realisability of these properties and prepayments.
-Net realisable values for properties under development and prepayments for acquisition of land use rights are determined by reference to management's estimates of the selling prices based on prevailing market conditions, less applicable variable selling expenses and the anticipated costs to completion (including land costs).
-Net realisable values for completed properties held for sale are determined by reference to management's estimates of the selling price based on prevailing market conditions, less applicable variable selling expenses.
+Net realisable values for properties under development and prepayments for acquisition of land use rights are determined by reference to management's estimates of the selling prices based on prevailing market conditions, less applicable values for completed properties held for sale are determined by reference to management's estimates of the selling market conditions, less applicable values for completed properties held for sale are determined by reference to management's estimates of the selling market conditions, less applicable variable selling expenses.
 Based on management's best estimates, impairment write-down amounted to RMB42,478,000 was provided for properties under development at 31 December 2016 (31 December 2015: nil).